ErikDale/DSS_userinterface/README.md

 ```
 to install all the dependencies needed to run the application.

-#### Run Application
+#### Run User Interface
-When that is done you should be able to run the application using:
+When that is done you should be able to run the user interface using:
 ```
 python ./dss_userinterface.py
 ```

+#### Test image
+To test the user interface we have added a test image called *test.jpg* in the repo.
+The image is a paragraph from The Great Isaiah Scroll column 35, gotten from: http://dss.collections.imj.org.il/isaiah